JamesMartin1998/Django-Project/README.md

 During the development of the project, version control was used by committing and pushing the code to GitHub.
 The GitHub repository can be found here: https://github.com/JamesMartin1998/Django-Project

 This project was deployed to Heroku by:
-Within Gitpod, adding the dependencies to the requirements file by typing 'pip3 freeze > requirements.txt' in the terminal.
+- Within Gitpod, adding the dependencies to the requirements file by typing 'pip3 freeze > requirements.txt' in the terminal.
-Committing and pushing the code to GitHub.
+- Committing and pushing the code to GitHub.
-On the Heroku website, clicking 'Create New App'.
+- On the Heroku website, clicking 'Create New App'.
-Setting the name and region and pressing 'Create App'.
+- Setting the name and region and pressing 'Create App'.
-Clicking the 'Settings' tab.
+- Clicking the 'Settings' tab.
-Setting config vars for the keys: CLOUDINARY_URL, DATABASE_URL, PORT and SECRET_KEY.
+- Setting config vars for the keys: CLOUDINARY_URL, DATABASE_URL, PORT and SECRET_KEY.
-Clicking 'Add Buildpack', 'Python', 'Save Changes'.
+-Clicking 'Add Buildpack', 'Python', 'Save Changes'.
-Click the 'Deploy' tab.
+- Click the 'Deploy' tab.
-Click 'Connect to GitHub', search for repository, click 'Connect'.
+- Click 'Connect to GitHub', search for repository, click 'Connect'.
-Enable Manual Deploy.
+- Enable Manual Deploy.
 Check for successful message.
-Enable Automatic Deploys.
+- Enable Automatic Deploys.
-The live site can be found here: https://cinema-planet.herokuapp.com/
+- The live site can be found here: https://cinema-planet.herokuapp.com/

 ### Run Locally
 - Manually Downloading the Repository: